quisquous/cactbot/docs/TimelineGuide.md

 Here's what a completed version of the first phase loop looks like.

-Note that we've used adjusted times rather than the original times.
-This is so that when we jump from 52.2 to 24.4 that all of the relative times stay the same.
-In both cases when `Gate Of Tartarus` occurs, there's a `Shield Skewer` in 5.4 seconds after it.

-We'll add the jumps in later.

 ```bash
 2.0 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/
 10.6 "Shield Skewer" sync /:Rhitahtyn sas Arvina:471:/